Iraq's Maliki says backs Syrian people's wish for reform

-BAGHDAD (Reuters) - Iraqi Prime Minister Nuri al-Maliki told a Syrian opposition delegation on Friday Baghdad supports the Syrian people’s wish for legitimate change, saying Iraq’s power-sharing experience after the 2003 invasion could offer them lessons.
+BAGHDAD, Sept 14 (Reuters) - Iraqi Prime Minister Nuri al-Maliki told a Syrian opposition delegation on Friday Baghdad supports the Syrian people’s wish for legimate change, saying Iraq’s power-sharing experience after the 2003 invasion could offer them lessons.

 The meeting showed the political tightrope Shi‘ite Muslim-led Iraq walks over Syria, where Sunni Muslim rebels backed by Gulf Arabs are fighting President Bashar Assad, whose family is Alawite, a branch of Shi‘ite Islam, and backed by Shi‘ite Iran.